Some comments on 'Unique Bernoulli $g$-measures': Abstract

 \section{Abstract}

-Proofs of results due to Johansson, \"Oberg and Pollicott \cite{JOP} are given which correct some aspects of the originals.
+Proofs of results due to Johansson, \"Oberg and Pollicott \cite{JOP} are given which correct a bound used in the original.
 This leads to modifications to the most general results; however, the main corollaries are unaffected.